sanaazizuk/UK_Gas_Reliance_vs_Renewables_Analysis/README.md

 ## TL;DR

-A one page Power BI dashboard analysing over 17,000 half hourly UK generation records across 12 months, built on a cleaned dataset with Python, explored through SQL, and finished with a custom gold and black themed Power BI report, KPI cards, and a heatmap.
+A one page Power BI report analysing over 17,000 half hourly UK generation records across 12 months, built on a cleaned dataset with Python, explored through SQL, and finished with a custom gold and black themed Power BI report, KPI cards, and a heatmap.

 **Key findings:**